Gyanendra of Nepal: 2025 protests

 On 18 February 2025, Gyanendra published a video address saying that he was worried about the state of democracy in Nepal and urged people to support him for unity, peace, and development.
 He received massive public support during his pilgrimage to Galeshwar Dham, Baglung Kalika, and Pokhara, with crowds chanting "Raja aau, Desh bachau" (King must come to save the country).

 A rally in Kathmandu on 5 March 2025 saw participation from the Rashtriya Prajatantra Party (RPP) and Durga Prasai led "Save the Nation, Culture, and Dharma" campaign.
 RPP canceled other events to organize a grand welcome for him in Kathmandu on March 9, when he returned from his six-week stay in Pokhara.

 Wealth

-Despite having all of the properties he inherited from his late brother King Birendra nationalized, the former King still retained all of his wealth prior to his enthronement.
+Despite having all of the properties he inherited from his late brother King Birendra nationalized, Gyanendra still retained all of his wealth prior to his enthronement.
 Having been a state connected businessman, the former king is said to have inherited huge fortunes from his family members and still runs many lucrative businesses through investments and is widely believed to be worth hundreds of millions of dollars.

 In 2008, journalist Surya Thapa stated that King Gyanendra had an investment of at least $200 million in 35 companies throughout Nepal and possibly more abroad.
 His investment in Soaltee Hotel alone was estimated to be around $100 million in 2008 with a 47% stake.

-Furthermore, the former King is reported to have 54% stake in Himalayan Goodricke Tea, 39% stake in Surya Nepal Tobacco, stakes in Annapurna Hotel which he inherited from aunt Princess Helen, large tea plantations in Itahari, and stakes in Himal International Power Corporation, Jyoti spinning mill in Birgunj, Narayanghat brewery, a Toyota and Tata distributorship, Laxmi Rosin Turpentine Pvt Ltd, Bhotekoshi power company, Sipradi Trading Pvt Ltd, Gorkha Lawrie Pvt Ltd, Amaravati Pvt Ltd, an island in the Maldives and oil interests in Nigeria.
+Furthermore, the former King is reported to have 54% stake in Himalayan Goodricke Tea, 39% stake in Surya Nepal Tobacco, stakes in Annapurna Hotel which he inherited from aunt Princess Helen, stakes in Himal International Power Corporation, Jyoti Spinning Mill in Birgunj, Narayanghat Brewery, a Toyota and Tata distributorship, Laxmi Rosin Turpentine Pvt Ltd, Bhotekoshi power company, Sipradi Trading Pvt Ltd, Gorkha Lawrie Pvt Ltd, Amaravati Pvt Ltd., an island in the Maldives and oil interests in Nigeria.

-Furthermore, the former King also owns vast swathes of lands throughout Nepal.
-He also has an extensive real estate portfolio that includes the Nirmal Niwas Palace, his personal residence of approximately 36 ropani land at a prime location at Maharajgunj.
+Furthermore, the former King also owns vast swathes of lands throughout Nepal, an extensive real estate portfolio that includes the Nirmal Niwas Palace, his personal residence of approximately 36 ropani land at a prime location at Maharajgunj and, large tea plantations in Damak.
 He is also reported to possess invaluable Shah and Rana dynasty heirlooms, precious jewels and artwork.